What Is Open Banking? PSD2, AIS, PIS, CoF and Is It Safe

 Myth: “If I connect my account to an app, someone could steal my money.”

 Reality: An AISP-licensed app has no technical ability to execute transactions.
 The authorisation token is restricted to read-only access, and every connection is supervised by both the bank and the national regulator.
-It is like giving someone a view of your balance on an ATM screen — without the card or PIN.
+You can revoke consent at any time, directly in the app or through your bank's online banking.

 Open banking vs. screen scraping